 Peel avocado, put it in a medium sized bowl and mash with a fork.
 Beat in sour cream until fluffy.
 Add the rest of the ingredients and mix well.
 Taste — add more lemon juice or garlic to taste.

 One to one and a half pounds of sharp cheddar cheese, grated.

 Topping — Rip up day old bread of your choice, and toss with some olive oil and dried parsley, set aside.

 Preheat oven to 350 degrees.

 1/4 c flour

 Mix flour and oil in a saucepan on low heat with a whisk until it bubbles; add milk, turn heat up to medium stir frequently till the sauce thickens.
 Remove from heat.

 Meanwhile start water for the pasta.
-When boiling add one pound of elbow noodles.
+When boiling add one pound of elbow noodles (a little less than 4 cups if using bulk).
 Cook for only 5 minutes!
 Drain, return to pot and mix in white sauce and cheese.
 Pour into a baking dish, top with prepared bread chunks and bake for about 30 minutes, or until topping is lightly browned and cheese mix is bubbling.

 1 onion, chopped

 1 can whole peeled or diced tomatoes